D-Roberts/icd-gen/README.md

 Start Comet tracking (Comet is like wandb; used in industry): https://www.comet.com/ai-daor/icd-gen/view/new/panels

+* Track losses and save artifacts results outputs params plots and images per experiment.

-To be able to create personal experiments, a Comet API Key must be created and placed in the icd-gen/src/.comet_token file and a Comet account username must be written to icd-gen/src/.comet_workspace, replacing the credentials I made public in this repo.
+To be able to create your own experiments, a Comet API Key must be created and placed in the icd-gen/src/.comet_token file and a Comet account username must be written to icd-gen/src/.comet_workspace, replacing the credentials I made public in this repo.